stmar89/AlgEt/doc/ListOfCommands.md

 *computes the Weak equivalence class monoid of E*

-# List of functions
+# List of instrinsics in WkTesting.m:
- in WkTesting.m.m:
 --

 <pre>